 SAAS is an agency of the Scottish Government that provides financial support to eligible students who are undertaking a course of Higher Education in the UK.
 It is the organisation to contact when you need to apply for financial support while you study.
 To find out if you are eligible further information can be found at: SAAS or contact their general enquiries helpline on 0300 555 0505

 Disabled Students Allowance – DSA

 If you have a disability or learning difficulty, you may also claim for certain extra expenses which arise because you are on a course of study, such as items that will aid your learning or software that could help you to study.
 In some cases DSA could also help to cover personal support such as sign language interpreters and note takers.
-For further information about eligibility visit: DSA - eligibility or telephone 0300 300 3135 for further advice.
+For further information about eligibility visit: DSA - eligibility or telephone 0300 555 0505 Option 1 for further advice.

 Education Maintenance Allowance - EMA

-An Education Maintenance Allowance (EMA) is an allowance of £30 per week payable to eligible young adults who stay on in full-time education at school, College or if they start an Activity Agreement after their 16th birthday.
+An Education Maintenance Allowance (EMA) is an allowance of £30 per week payable to eligible young adults who stay on in full-time education at school, College or if they start a Youth Employability Programme after their 16th birthday.
 It can be paid for a maximum of 3 consecutive years, with usually 2 years at most in secondary school.